umfhero/WoodMek-NeoForge-1.21/README.md

 ## Changelog

+#### [7.5.0] - Sound Events
+- Added sounds to the flare (both for shooting and locking)
+- Added a full DefferedSoundType for Transformer block, including Break, Step, Place, Hit and Falling onto the block

 #### [7.0.0] - Flaregun, Hardwood tools and hammer
 - Added Hardwood set of tools (Slightly better than Iron), added Azalea tool set which is slightly better than netherite tools.
 - Added a Hardwood Hammer which mines a 3x3 area (only of the same type of block